-tion evidenced by this agreement and/or will be so registered at settlement.
-Otherwise, there is no need to complete it.
-1(a) The vendor's registration number (if already registered): 1(b) (i) Part of the property is being used as a principal place of residence at the date of this agreement. (ii) That part is: (e.g. "the main farmhouse" or "the apartment above the shop") Yes/No (iii) The supply of that part will be a taxable supply.
-Yes/No Sect on 2 Purchaser 2(a) The purchaser is registered under the GST Act and/or will be so registered at settlement.
-Yes/No 2(b) The purchaser intends at settlement to use the property for making taxable supplies.
+Sect ion 1 Vendor 1(a) The vendor's registration number (if already registered): 1(b) (i) Part of the property is being used as a principal place of residence at the date of this agreement. (ii) That part is: Yes/No (e.g. "the main farmhouse" or "the apartment above the shop") Yes/No (iii) The supply of that part will be a taxable supply.
+Yes/No Sect ion 2 Purchaser 2(a) The purchaser is registered under e GST Act and/or will be regist ed at settlement.
+Yes/No 2(b) The purchaser intends at settlement to use the property for making taxa as supplies.
 Yes/No If the answer to either or both of questions 2(a) and 2(b) is "No", go to question 2(e) 2(c) The purchaser's details are as follows: (i) Full name: (ii) Address: (iii) Registration number (if already registered): 2(d) The purchaser intends at settlement to use the property as a principal place of residence by the purchaser or by a person associated with the purchaser under section 2A(1)(c) of the GST Act (connected by blood relationship, marriage, civil union, de facto relationship or adoption).
-OR Yes/No The purchaser intends at settlement to use part of the property (and no other part) as a principal place of residence by the purchaser or by a person associated with the purchaser under section 2A(1)(c) of the GST Act.
-That part is: (e.g. "the main farmhouse" or "the apartment above the shop") Yes/Ne 2(e) The purchaser intends to direct the vendor to transfer title to the property to another party ("nominee").
-Yes/No If the answer to question 2(e) is "Yes", then please continue.
+Yes/No OR The purchaser intends at settlement to use part of the property (and no other part) as a principal place of residence by the purchaser or by a person associated with the purchaser under section 2A(1)(c) of the GST Act.
+That part is: (e.g. "the main farmhouse" or "the apartment above the shop") Yes/No 2(e) The purchaser intends to direct the vendor to transfer title to the property to another party ("nominee").
+Yes/No f the answer to question 2(e) is "Yes", then please continue.
 Otherwise, there is no need to complete this Schedule any further.
-Secti on 3 Nominee 3(a) The nominee is registered under the GST Act and/or is expected by the purchaser to be so registered at settlement.
+Sect on 3 Nominee 3(a) The nominee is registered under the GST Act and/or is expected by the purchaser to be so registered at settlement.
 Yes/No 3(b) The purchaser expects the nominee at settlement to use the property for making taxable supplies.
-Yes/No If the answer to either or both of questions 3(a) and 3(b) is "No", there is no need to complete this Schedule any further.
-3(c) The nominee's details (if known to the purchaser) are as follows: (i) Full name: (ii) Address: (iii) Registration number (if already registered) 3(d) The purchaser expects the nominee to intend at settlement to use the property as a principal place of residence by the nominee or by a person associated with the nominee under section 2A(1)(c) of the GST Act (connected by blood relationship, marriage, civil union, de facto relationship or adoption).
+Yes/No f the answer to either or both of questions 3(a) and 3(b) is "No", there is no need to complete this Schedule any further.
+3(c) The nominee's details (if known to the purchaser) are as follows: (i) Full name: (ii) Address: (iii) Registration number (if already registered): 3(d) The purchaser expects the nominee to intend at settlement to use the property as a principal place of residence by the nominee or by a person associated with the nominee under section 2A(1)(c) of the GST Act (connected by blood relationship, marriage, civil union, de facto relationship or adoption).
 OR Yes/No The purchaser expects the nominee to intend at settlement to use part of the property (and no other part) as a principal place of residence by the nominee or by a person associated with the nominee under section 2A(1)(c) of the GST Act.
-That part is: Yes/No (e.g. "the main farmhouse" or "the apartment above the shop")
+Yes/No That part is: 163/110